hypernyan/eth_vlg/README.md

 MAC handler continiously recalculates the 32-bit Frame Check Sequence and compares it with the last four bytes received.
 If equal, MAC generates eof indicating that packet reception is complete.
 MAC also passes information extracted from Etherent header of the received packet in a mac_hdr structure.
 Based on Ethertype, for instance, subesquent handlers are triggered.
 ### Transmit
 The transmit part interfaces ARP and IPv4 through `buf_mng` arbiter.
 After writing a packet to `buf_mng`, it will trigger `mac_vlg_tx` to start creating a packet of ARP or IPv4 Ethertype.
 Ethernetheader as well as Preamble, SFD and FCS are appended to a frame and passed to PHY via phy interface.

+## ARP
+ARP is responsible for binding IPv4 address with MAC.
+Knowing target IP address, one can acquire it's MAC with ARP.
+ARP is composed of several modules:
+- `arp_vlg_rx` to parse ARP packets;
+- `arp_vlg_tx` to generate ARP packets;
+- `arp_table` to store IPv4/MAC pairs and generate ARP requests.
+ARP will reply to requests automatically, but it's also connected to IPv4.
+Each time IPv4 is generating a packet, it's logic makes a request to ARP.
+ARP then scans it's memory for requested IPv4 address and if such an entry isn't found, makes several attempts send ARP requests.
+If successfull, ARP returns target MAC to IPv4 transmission logic.

 ## IPv4

-ipv4\_vlg\_top module contains ipv4 related logic including ICPM, UDP and TCP. ipv4\_vlg\_top directly interfaces user logic with raw TCP streams and TCP control/status ports. ipv4\_top transmission logic is based on buf_mng arbiter module which asynchronously receives packets from ICMP, UDP and TCP and queues them for transmission to MAC.
+`ipv4_vlg_top` module contains ipv4 related logic including ICPM, UDP and TCP. ipv4\_vlg\_top directly interfaces user logic with raw TCP streams and TCP control/status ports.
+`ipv4_vlg_top` transmission logic is based on buf_mng arbiter module which asynchronously receives packets from ICMP, UDP and TCP and queues them for transmission to MAC.

 ### tcp_vlg